Lucoero/QRNG_With_QC/README.md

   1. On *Root* there are the scripts, each focused in a specific task.
 We will talk about them later
   2. *Data_Processing* contains the study logs of the sequences obtained.
 The sequences per se are big enought to not being able to post here (I may link them with a dropbox account, I need to think about it)
   3. *Outputs* would contain any sequence obtained by the scripts by default.
 It can be changed.
-  4. *NIST* contains all the tests of the *NIST800-22-1a Test Suite*, ported to Python by stevenang et.al. in https://github.com/stevenang/randomness_testsuite; but with personal changes to focus its use in my project (like removed GUI).
+  4. *NIST* contains all the tests of the *NIST800-22-1a Test Suite*, ported to Python by stevenang et.al.( https://github.com/stevenang/randomness_testsuite; On MIT License), but with some changes to focus only in the test's methods.

 ## QuickStart Guide ##